skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ### Instruction register
 * The instruction register is identical besides that it is aestethically mirrored as we will place it on the left side of the computer
 * Also it will only connect the 4 least significant bits (yellow) to the BUS, as the other 4 will connect to into the instruction decoder (next chapters)
+  * So you should connect A1-A4 (4 most significant bits) of the buffer to ground
+  * Make sure to connect to use the clock signal, which is the left leg of the RC capacitor of the RAM input module, and not the pull-down resistor.
 ![404]({{ site.url }}/images/8bit/register/ir.PNG)

 ## Arithmetic Logic Unit (ALU)